HandsOnDataViz/book/gitbook/workflow.md

 ## My Settings
 - TO DO: explain GitBook-GitHub link; custom domain

+## Compose with GitBook DESKTOP Editor
+Advantages: WYSIWYG preview, Markdown menu, proofreader toggle, branch and sync control
+- Check GitHub repo for any pull requests from contributors: https://github.com/JackDougherty/datavizbook
+- Startup Desktop Editor app and CLONE current book from GitHub to local computer
+- Create a new branch (dev)
+- Compose and save edits
+- When done, merge branches (push dev into master) and sync
+- Delete the dev branch to avoid confusion
+- Delete the CLONE of the book from my local computer to avoid confusion

-## Simple edits with GitBook BROWSER Editor:
+## Compose with GitBook BROWSER Editor:
-The GitHub Browser editor provides WYSIWYG preview, with works with most edits.
+Advantages: WYSIWYG preview, Markdown menu, proofreader toggle, sync control
 - check book repo for any pull requests from contributors: https://github.com/JackDougherty/datavizbook
 - start up online GitBook browser editor https://www.gitbook.com/book/jackdougherty/datavizbook/details
 - in online browser editor, create a new branch (dev) for edits
 - when done, merge branches (push dev branch into master branch)
-- delete the dev branch to avoid confusion
+- delete the dev branch when done to avoid confusion

 ## Structural changes with GitHub Desktop and Atom Editor
 When making major changes to the book, especially folder/file structure, copy a branch to a local computer with GitHub Desktop, and modify with Atom Editor (or your preferred text editor).